basilesportif/gall-guide/lifecycle.md

 ### Explanation

-When Gall registers an app with `|start`, it tries to compile it.
+When Gall registers an app with `|rein`, it tries to compile it.
 If the compilation succeeds, it runs `on-init`.
 If it fails, it keeps recompiling each time the code is updated with `|commit`.
 Once compilation succeeds, it runs `on-init`.

 After that first time, it never runs `on-init` ever again for that app; it only uses `on-save` and `on-load` after app recompilations, as we will soon see.